Dybondzy/COVID_Data_Analysis/README.md

 Main Branch
 The main branch should include:
 README.md

-README.md
+README.md:
 The README.md should include:

-Description of the communication protocols
+Description of the communication protocols,
-Individual Branches
+Individual Branches.

 Requirements for the individual branches follow:

-At least one branch for each team member
+At least one branch for each team member,
-Each team member has at least four commits for the duration of the first segment
+Each team member has at least four commits for the duration of the first segment.

 Machine Learning Model (35 points)
 Team members will be expected to present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

-Takes in data from the provisional database
+Takes in data from the provisional database,
 Outputs label for input data

 Database Integration (25 points)